learning-zone/project-management-basics/puzzles.md

 # Puzzles

 ## Q. There is a room with a door (closed) and three light bulbs.
 Outside the room there are three switches, connected to the bulbs.
 You may manipulate the switches as you wish, but once you open the door you can't change them.
-Identify each switch with its bulb.
+Identify each switch with its bulb?

-**Solution:**

 Let the bulbs be X, Y and Z